dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/2_cmd_05_build-extension.md

 ## Detailed command flow

 1. The extension version is picked up from the manifest.
-If the Copilot is connected to a Dynatrace environment, the version is checked for any conflicts.
+If the add-on is connected to a Dynatrace environment, the version is checked for any conflicts.
 If it would conflict with an already existing version it is automatically incremented.